 2. ACL injury

 An anterior cruciate ligament injury is the over-stretching or tearing of the Anterior Cruciate Ligament (ACL) in the knee.
 A tear may be partial or complete.
-It is most commonly torn in sports that involve sudden stops, jumping or changes in direction, but can also be seem amongst runners.
+According to Sports Injury Central, it is most commonly torn in sports that involve sudden stops, jumping or changes in direction, but can also be seem amongst runners.

 Depending on the severity of your ACL injury, treatment may include rest and rehabilitation exercises to help you regain strength and stability or surgery to replace the torn ligament followed by rehabilitation.
 Similarly to stress fractures, athletes who had undergo surgical replacement of the ligament are at high risk of needing to undergo a second surgery later on.
 What makes things worse is that undergoing repeated surgeries means you may never recover the original strength or condition of the ligament in your knee, making your chance of repeated injuries even higher.